Adolis García Player Props: Rangers vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.80 team ERA that ranks 26th among all MLB pitching staffs.
+- The Nationals have a 4.82 team ERA that ranks 26th across all league pitching staffs.

-- Nationals pitchers combine to give up 120 total home runs at a rate of 1.4 per game (fourth-most in baseball).
+- Nationals pitchers combine to allow 122 total home runs at a clip of 1.4 per game (fourth-most in baseball).

-- The right-hander's most recent appearance was on Sunday against the Philadelphia Phillies, when he went five innings, surrendering three earned runs while allowing six hits.
+- The right-hander last appeared on Monday against the Cincinnati Reds, when he tossed six innings, allowing three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.